decentraland/adr/content/ADR-208-lambdas-api-review.md

 This endpoint is replaced by `POST /lambdas/profiles`.
 It had a limit on the number of profiles you can request at once given by the URL length.
 The POST version of this endpoint removes this restriction.

-### GET /lambdas/profiles/{id}

-Action: deletion

-This endpoint is replaced by `POST /lambdas/profiles`, in which many profiles can be requested at once.

 ### GET /lambdas/contracts/servers

 Action: deletion